 It often helps to relax and allow for some incubation time for a great tale.

 This took place a long time ago.
 At first ardent, jolly beavers, whales and sea monsters were lacking.
 The lack of them made tears spring from Guta, and from the tears sprang frogs fond of river-beds.
 Then Guta [Norwegian: Godta] wept far more.
-The many tears turned into the first beaver couple, and they were placed in the great Sahara woodlands to feel safe.
+The many tears turned into the first beaver couple, and they were placed in the great Sahara woodlands that spread over north Africa to feel safe.
 Guta was satisfied with crying a couple.

 After that, things were never the same as before, and things took other turns than expected.
 For there grew a tree in the smiling garden of Sahara, a tree among other kinds of trees there.
 That tree was pleasing to the beavers and had bark that was a delight.
 Yes, good bark, as the little beavers loved it.

 Guta saw coming danger and said, "You are free to eat the bark from any tree in the Sahara, but if you eat lots of trees, you will make the garden into a desert.
 And what will you do then?"

 But it was too late to say it, for the beavers had taken bites of the pleasing tree and could not be stopped.